 Fear is a powerful motivator, used by many to get change started.
 Threats like “The company is going out of business unless we change!” or “You will lose your job unless you change!” are examples of fear motivating change.
 However, unless the organization is self-motivated to change, the result will be temporary, at best.

+Are you solving problems or improving the process?
 How long will it be before things improve and the organization goes back to the old habits?
 You know the story: profits improve, fear subsides, and complacency sets in.
 Sound like your situation?

 Process improvement aspiration is the key.
 In order to create the self-motivation we need to paint a strategic picture of a more positive future.
 We need everyone’s buy-in.
 We need the organization to want to improve, to aspire to greater things.
 Without the organization’s buy-in we will have an empty process improvement program with limited effectiveness and very long Idea Adoption Cycles.

 How do we shorten the Idea Adoption Cycle?
 We need to grease the wheels of change by reducing new idea risk.

 Risk is the possibility of loss.
 It is a function of the likelihood of loss and the impact of that loss, should it occur.
 Everybody is risk averse to some extent: we all know those situations where we prefer to keep what we have (know now) rather than take a chance on gaining something we do not have (do not know now).
 We have discussed how desperation reduces short-term risk – change or else, what do you have to lose!
 But, how do you reduce the risk of new ideas with process improvement aspiration?